johnwalicki/EdgeComputing-WorkerSafety-HardHat-Detection/README.md

 - Create an [IBM Cloud account](https://cloud.ibm.com)
 - Log into [IBM Cloud](https://cloud.ibm.com/login)
 - Nvidia Jetson Nano
+  - If you do not have a Jetson Nano or Jetson TX2, you can still complete Sections 1,2,3

 ## Part 1 - Build a Hard Hat Object Detection Model